Minishlink/pwa-qr-code-scanner/README.md

 --- | --- | --- | --- | --- | ---
  ✔️ | ✔️ | ✔️ \* | ❓ \* | ❓ \* | ❓ \*

- Note: Browsers marked with \* does not support vibration API.
+ Note: Browser marked with \* does not support vibration API.

 ## License
 This project is licensed under MIT License.